openservicemesh/osm/docs/dev_guide/README.md

 OSM control plane exposes an HTTP server able to serve a number of resources.

-For mesh visibility and debugabbility, one can refer to the endpoints provided under [pkg/debugger](/pkg/debugger) which contains a number of endpoints able to inspect and list most of the common structures used by the control plane at runtime.
+For mesh visibility and debugability, one can refer to the endpoints provided under [pkg/debugger](/pkg/debugger) which contains a number of endpoints able to inspect and list most of the common structures used by the control plane at runtime.

 Additionally, the current implementation of the debugger imports and hooks [pprof endpoints](https://golang.org/pkg/net/http/pprof/).
 Pprof is a golang package able to provide profiling information at runtime through HTTP protocol to a connecting client.